Retr0981/Data-Analysis-Projects/README.md

 ##  Tableau

 ### Overview
-This project leverages Tableau to provide comprehensive insights into Airbnb listings.
-The analysis focuses on key metrics such as rental prices, occupancy rates, and geographic distribution, offering valuable information for optimizing listings.
+This Tableau project by David Nii Armah(me) provides insights into Airbnb listings, focusing on average rental prices, geographic distribution, and revenue trends.

 Features
-- Interactive dashboards for dynamic data exploration
-- Analysis of average nightly rates and review scores
-- Visualization of booking patterns and top-performing neighborhoods
+- Average Price Per Bedroom: Prices increase with the number of bedrooms.
+- Number of Listings by Bedrooms: Distribution of listings categorized by bedroom count.
+- Price by Zipcode: Variation in average prices across different zip codes.
+- Revenue for Year (2016): Track revenue trends throughout 2016.

 How to Use
-Access the dashboards to explore the data and gain insights into market trends, helping hosts make informed decisions.
+Access the interactive dashboards on my website to explore market trends and make data-driven decisions for optimizing Airbnb listings.

 ### Dashboard
 ![Airbnb Project in Tableau](/Tableau/tableau.png)